 Brodstone’s Imaging Department provides a full range of diagnostic testing with the latest technology.
-Services include: computed tomography (CT), 3D/4D ultrasound, x-ray, 3D digital mammography known as tomosynthesis, magnetic resonance imaging (MRI), bone densitometry, vascular ultrasound and echo.
+Services include: computed tomography (CT), 3D/4D ultrasound, x-ray, 3D digital mammography, magnetic resonance imaging (MRI), bone densitometry, vascular ultrasound, PET/CT scan and echocardiogram.
 Our specially trained registered technologists are committed to providing the highest quality patient care.
 Our state-of-the-art technology allows Brodstone the ability to do tests more quickly, providing greater patient comfort.
-To make an appointment with the Diagnostic Imaging Department, please call 402-879-4432, ext # 5181.
+To make an appointment with the Diagnostic Imaging Department, please call 402-207-1538 or 402-879-4432, ext # 5181.

-In keeping with the latest technology, Brodstone converted to a Picture Archiving & Communication System (PACS).
 All of the tests performed in the Imaging Department are captured digitally.
-Images are then available to the Radiologists and Healthcare Providers at their workstations in the hospital, clinic, or in their home.
+Images are then available to the Radiologists and healthcare providers at their workstations in the hospital, clinic, or in their home.
 This information is provided much faster and access is easier, so that patient wait time is at a minimum.
-Transportation of these tests has been reduced to a CD or may be routed to other select healthcare facilities.

 Brodstone has enhanced it’s services in Superior by adding interventional radiologists that come to Brodstone every week.
 Adding to our current Pain Management program being done by our CRNA’s Lori Harris and Renee Sinclair, our new radiologist do the same exams that the CRNA’s do of spine epidural steroid injections and Medial Branch nerve blocks, which are done to ease chronic back pain.
 If these are unsuccessful, the new Radiology group offers radio frequency spine nerve ablations, which severs the nerve that is causing the chronic back pain using radio frequencies.
 All of these exams are done on an outpatient basis allowing the patient to go home within hours of the exam being done.